China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 Scenario 2: Multi-Model Routing or Fallback Logic

 Some teams adopt a “primary + fallback” architecture: if the primary model times out or errors, traffic automatically shifts to a backup.
-This design demands high consistency across models.
+This design demands high consistency between models.

-The focus here isn’t which model is stronger, but rather: “How much do their outputs differ?”
+The focus here isn’t which model is stronger, but rather: “How different are their outputs?”

-Apply A/B testing logic: send the same batch of test queries to both models simultaneously, then compare outputs—content, formatting, and latency.
+Apply A/B testing logic: send the same batch of test queries to both models simultaneously, then compare content, formatting, and latency.
 If differences exceed predefined thresholds, reassess your routing logic.

 Scenario 3: Compliance Auditing & Data Traceability

 In finance, healthcare, or government applications, strict rules govern data flow and retention.
-For instance, if a model provider changes its data policy—from “never storing user inputs” to “retaining them for 30 days to improve training”—it may introduce compliance risk.
+If a model provider changes its data policy—e.g., shifting from “user inputs are never stored” to “inputs retained for 30 days for model improvement”—it may introduce compliance risk.

 This type of monitoring requires: